 Declawing is an extremely painful procedure.
 According to the American Association of Feline Practitioners (AAFP), “Physically, regardless of the method used, onychectomy causes a higher level of pain than spays and neuters.
 Patients may experience both adaptive and maladaptive pain; in addition to inflammatory pain, there is the potential to develop long-term neuropathic or central pain if the pain is inadequately managed during the perioperative and healing periods.”
-(Emphasis added; please note that veterinarians who claim that using a laser decreases pain are just plain wrong.)
+(Emphasis added; please note that veterinarians who claim that using a laser decreases pain are not justified by the facts; using a laser reduces signs of pain only in the immediate post-op period.)
 You will see in this article that “adequate” pain management is very rarely achieved, meaning that nearly all declawed cats are at risk of developing chronic pain.

 Despite their stoicism, some cats may eventually show overt signs of declaw pain, including:

 - Lameness (note that if both paws hurt, the cat will not limp)

 - Holding up one paw or shifting weight from side to side